minhkhoi0975/GAM-230-Projects/Project 3 - Programming Geometry/README.txt

 	+ Press "Roll the Dice" to roll all 6 dice.
 	+ Optionally, you have up to 3 times to roll one die.
 Click a die to roll it.
 	+ Press "Pass" to end your turn.
+	+ You can control the camera to look at the values of the dice.
+Use WASD to move the camera, and hold the right mouse button to rotate it.

 Goal:
-	Try to reach 500 points before the other player does.
+	Try to reach 500 points before the other player.
 	+ If player 2 reaches 500 points first, then player 2 wins.
-		+ If player 1 reaches 500 points first, then player 2 must get the total score which is greater than that of player 1 in order to win, otherwise player 1 wins.
+	+ If player 1 reaches 500 points first, then player 2 must get the total score greater than that of player 1 in order to win, otherwise player 1 wins.

 Scoring:
 	In each turn, the score is the sum of all the values of the dice.

 	Bonuses:
 	1. If the two tetrahedral dice have the same value, their sum is multiplied by 2.
 	2. If the two cubic dice have the same value,	    their sum is multiplied by 4.
 	3. IF the two octahedral dice have the same value,  their sum is multiplied by 6.
-		4. If any 2 of the conditions 1,2, and 3 are met,		50 points is added to the overall sum, or 100 points if all the conditions are met.
+	4. If any 2 of the conditions 1,2, and 3 are met,   50 points is added to the overall sum, or 100 points if the remaining condition is also met.

 	Examples:
 		T4-T6-C5-C3-O1-O9 -> (4+6)   + (5+3)   + (1+9)         =  28 points
 		T3-T3-C2-C4-O7-O8 -> (3+3)x2 + (2+4)   + (7+8)         =  33 points